PetterS/curve_extraction/README.md

 Matlab
 ------
-Compile the curve_extraction libary using cmake before compiling with MATLAB.
+Compile the curve_extraction library using CMake before compiling with MATLAB.

 Video
 ====